 “But he came within 15 or 20 feet of it,” Bill Giles of the Colt .45s told Stevens, “and did slam a couple of balls off the lower roof curve in foul territory.”

 Right-hander Roebuck came up with the Brooklyn Dodgers in 1955, earning a ring as a rookie when the Dodgers won their only world championship.
 He pitched two scoreless innings in Game 6.
 He appeared again against the Yankees in the 1956 World Series, pitching in three games.
 The only run he yielded came on a tape-measure homer by Mickey Mantle.
 Overall in the two series, Roebuck pitched well, walking nobody and fanning five (including Mantle twice).

 After a strong season in 1958, Roebuck developed a sore arm.
-The right-handed batter had always been a decent hitter, so the Dodgers let him go to the team’s AAA affiliate in St. Paul to play first baseman.
+The right-handed batter had always been a decent hitter, so the Dodgers let him go to the team’s AAA affiliate in St. Paul to play first base.
 Overcoming his arm trouble, Roebuck ended up throwing 196 innings as a starter.

 Back with the Dodgers, he pitched well in 1960 and 1962, overcoming more arm trouble in 1961.
 Off to a bad start in 1963, he asked to be traded to – believe it or not – Washington.
-The reasons were clear: Former teammate Gil Hodges had taken over as manager and one Roebuck’s closest friends, Don Zimmer, was now with the Senators.
+The reasons were clear: Former teammate Gil Hodges had taken over as manager and one of Roebuck’s closest friends, Don Zimmer, was now with the Senators.

 Roebuck earned a second World Series ring in 2004 as a scout for the Boston Red Sox, the year before he retired.